Asian shares rally on Sino-U.S. trade truce, oil bounces

-SYDNEY (Reuters) - Asian shares rallied on Monday after U.S. and Chinese leaders brokered a truce in their trade conflict, a relief for the global economic outlook and a tonic for emerging markets.
+SYDNEY/TOKYO (Reuters) - Asian shares rallied on Monday after U.S. and Chinese leaders brokered a truce in their trade conflict, a relief for the global economic outlook and a tonic for emerging markets.

-Trade-exposed currencies led the early gains, with the Australian dollar notching a four-month peak, while the dollar slipped against the yuan CNH=.
+Trade-exposed currencies led the early gains, with the Australian dollar notching a four-month peak, while the dollar dropped to one-month lows against the yuan CNH=.

 E-Mini futures for the S&P 500 ESc1 climbed as much as 1.9 percent.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.6 percent.
-Nikkei .N225 gained 0.9 percent to a six-week high.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 1.8 percent.

 “Markets are opening with a knee-jerk boost to risk appetite but time will tell how enduring the optimism proves to be,” said ANZ economist Jo Masters.
 “There are already very different official takes on what was achieved at the meeting.”